Summer 2019 Program

 Students are expected to attend classes and participate actively in their education through their coursework at UCEAP Paris.
 It is, therefore, the student's reponsibility to attend all classes, arrive punctually, and participate actively and respectfully in class activities and discussions.

 Click here to read the Summer Program in French Language and Culture Academic Handbook, which outlines the attendance policy [PDF]

 All language and culture courses use the city of Paris as their classroom.
 You'll be visiting museums, historical monuments and other only-in-Paris places.
 Site visits are an integral part of students' coursework and are required course meetings.

 Planning on traveling during your weekends?
 Please note there are four excursions/activities, one of which takes place on a Saturday:

 1) Saturday, June 22rd: the beautiful renaissance château of Chantilly

 2) Students will participate in a French culinary activity (dates TBA)

-3) Students will attend a ballet performance on Wednesday evening, July 11th
+3) Students will attend a ballet performance on Tuesday, July 2nd

 Be sure to plan accordingly!